 Brian Farr has been the Director of the Athletic Training Program since its inception in 2002.
 He was instrumental in creating the ATP and has led the program through its initial JRC-AT "candidacy" (2002), CAAHEP accreditation (2006), transition to CAATE accreditation (2006), and CAATE re-accreditation (2011).
 He received a Teaching Excellence Award in 2011-12, was promoted to Senior Lecturer in 2013, and named Clinical Associate Professor in 2018.
+He received the NATA's Athletic Trainer Service Award in 2016, the NATA's Most Distinguished Athletic Trainer Award in 2019, and the SWATA Most Distinguished Athletic Trainer Award in 2019.
 He is the co-director and co-founder of the Longhorns Sports Medicine Camp and Director and founder of the Longhorns Lecture Series for Continuing Education, a professional CEU program for area healthcare professionals.
 He has delivered more than two dozen professional presentations on a variety of sports medicine topics, was lead author on a chapter in Clinical Orthopedic Rehabilitation - An Evidence-Based Approach, 3rd ed and Clinical Orthopedic Rehabilitation - A Team Approach, 4th ed, and co-authored peer-reviewed, published articles in professional journals.

 Prior to his faculty position, Farr spent three seasons as the athletic trainer for the Longhorn Men's Basketball team.
 In addition to tending to the basketball team, he assisted with medical care for UT's football and cheer and pom student-athletes, coordinated the athletic training student internship program, coordinated the educational in-service program, and taught for the Department of Kinesiology and Health Education (KHED).